|

 Electrical Engineering and Computer Science at the University of Siegen he was visiting scholar at

 Florida State University and from 2003 at LMM (Lab for Micromechanics - Prof. Garmestani) Georgia Institute of Technology.
+Since 2004, he is in Siegen.
+He was Visiting Scholar with Professor Zadeh father of

 Fuzzy Logic at U.C.
 Berkeley dept. of EECS joined the BISC (Berkeley Initiative of Soft Computing)